The Trump Presidency Falls Apart

 The bad domestic news will not rest while Trump is abroad.
 The investigation into Flynn, in particular, seems to be moving at a more rapid pace.
 A grand jury in Virginia has recently issued subpoenas for some Flynn records, and members of Congress have effectively accused him of breaking the law by failing to ask permission for or retroactively declare payments from the Russian and Turkish governments.
 Federal prosecutors have also sought records from Paul Manafort, who documents show lobbied for the Russian government before serving as Trump’s campaign chairman for a spell in summer 2016.
 Carter Page, another former Trump aide who is the subject of multiple investigations, is publicly dueling with law enforcement via lengthy letters that cite Maroon 5 lyrics.
 You couldn’t make it up—though given how bizarre the real news has been, why would you even try?

-This drip-drip of legal changes hints at why Trump faces a different challenge in recovering from his present situation than he did from bouncing back on the campaign, or during his famously up-and-down business career.
+This drip-drip of legal developments hints at why Trump faces a different challenge in recovering from his present situation than he did from bouncing back on the campaign, or during his famously up-and-down business career.
 As a businessman, Trump could cut bait or declare bankruptcy and start over again.
 As a candidate, he could simply change the subject, or wait for Hillary Clinton to hand him a gift.
 As president, however, there is no bankruptcy and no way to walk away.
 Legal investigations are slow and methodical, but they are also harder to distract than voter attention.
 If anyone can survive the present crisis, it must be Trump.
 But he seems increasingly frustrated and hard-pressed for ideas that don’t make his situation worse.